-It’s claimed by the realtor that HealthMarkets broke its promise to comply with the ACA and accompanying regulations, instead orchestrating a scheme to exploit the ACA for its own profit, the relator alleges.
+It’s claimed by the relator that HealthMarkets broke its promise to comply with the ACA and accompanying regulations, instead orchestrating a scheme to exploit the ACA for its own profit.
 The company created a website to attract people looking for qualified health insurance plans and then used their personally identifiable information to sell its own junk supplemental insurance, which provides very little coverage.

 After the consumers gave their information, HealthMarkets’ agents steered them to plans with the lowest monthly premiums – and the highest out-of-pocket costs – to make more room in their budgets for its additional insurance, the relator says.
 The agents were paid commissions based on consumer enrollment, receiving more money for purchases of the supplement products.
-And despite regulations requiring agents to be licensed to sell insurance, HealthMarkets didn’t seem to care whether that was the case.
+HealthMarkets did not seem to care whether or not their agents were licensed to sell insurance, despite regulation requirements.

 HealthMarkets wasn’t eligible for those funds because of its intentional violations of the ACA and accompanying regulations, like requirements that brokers are licensed and use personally identifiable information only for authorized purposes.
 This isn’t the first time HealthMarkets has come under fire for making illegal profits through the sale of its supplemental insurance.

 HealthMarkets and its controlling shareholders, Blackstone and Goldman Sachs Group Inc., were sued by a number of state attorneys general a few years back for allegedly misleading consumers into buying junk insurance that left policyholders with poor coverage.